masinde70/AI-for-HealthCare/README.md

 the ability of an imaging modality to distinguish between differences in image intensity
 #### Spatial resolution:
 the ability of an imaging modality to differentiate between smaller objects

+Surgeons, Interventional Radiologists, and other procedure-heavy fields use 3D medical imaging not only for diagnosis, but for guidance during an operation/procedure.